greydevv/django-allbymyself/README.md

 # All By Myself - Django Singletons

-Singletons are classes that can only be instantiated once.
-A classic example of a singleton object in a web-development context is site configuration.
+Singletons are objects that can only be instantiated once and serve a very specific purpose in various programs.
+A classic example of where a singleton is necessary in web development is site configuration.
 This package provides an abstract singleton base model, `SingletonBaseModel`, along with a model admin, `SingletonBaseModelAdmin`.

 ### Installation